Vishnudevananda Saraswati: The Complete Illustrated Book of Yoga

-Centers and ashrams
+Centres and ashrams

 Vishnudevananda founded the first Sivananda Yoga Vedanta Centre in Montreal, Quebec, Canada, in 1959.
-He set up the first yoga vacation in Val Morin, Quebec, (on 11th Avenue) in 1961; this has since become a tradition in the Sivananda Yoga Vedanta Centres and Ashrams.
+He set up the first yoga vacation in Val-Morin, Quebec, (on 11th Avenue) in 1961; this has since become a tradition in the Sivananda Yoga Vedanta Centres and Ashrams.
 In February 1962, Vishnudevananda saw the present site of the Yoga Camp in Val Morin, and chose to settle in the dense forest area near the Laurentian Mountains.
 The Sivananda Yoga Vedanta Centre was opened there on 19 September 1962 by Marcia Moore, an American trained by Vishnudevananda a few years earlier.
 Vishnudevananda founded the Sivananda Ashram Yoga Retreat on Paradise Island in the Bahamas in 1967.
 He established the Sivananda Ashram Yoga Farm in 1971 in Grass Valley, California.
 In 1974, Vishnudevananda inaugurated a fourth ashram, in Woodbourne, New York, near the Catskill Mountains, and in February 1978, he inaugurated the Sivananda Yoga Vedanta Dhawanthari Ashram in Neyyar Dam, near Thiruvananthapuram in the foothills of the Sahyadri Mountains, Kerala.
 A small Himalayan ashram, Sivananda Kutir, was established in Netala, just outside Uttar Kashi on the banks of the Ganges.
-As of 2021, the organization founded by Vishnudevananda has 11 ashrams and 31 centers around the world.
-In addition, it has 33 affiliated centers.
+As of 2021, the organisation founded by Vishnudevananda has 11 ashrams and 31 centres around the world.
+In addition, it has 33 affiliated centres.